 If you're looking to develop a foolproof skincare routine for acne, first, you'll have to assess your current skincare routine, and you’ll also want to understand the causes of acne and how to treat it.
 To bring you up to speed, acne is clinically known as acne vulgaris, a chronic skin condition characterized by clogged hair follicles, according to Dr. Ifeoma Ejikeme, medical consultant and skin expert.

 “Once pores are clogged by bacteria, inflammatory cells, and mature skin cells, it leads to open (and closed) comedones and cyst formation,” Dr. Ejikeme, who is also the founder of the West London-based Adonia Medical Clinic, tells woman&home.
 “Usual locations of breakouts include the face, back, and chest areas, although they can occur anywhere on the body.”

 While acne can happen to anyone at any time, the biggest driver is genetics, meaning if you have a family history of acne, that means you may be more likely to develop it, says Dr. Ejikeme.
 However, there are additional triggers that contribute to breakouts.
 These include stress, over-exfoliation, use of occlusive products, and even having a high-sugar diet.

-Developing a sound routine for acne means that, apart from using the best foundation and base makeup for your skin type, also introducing the right ingredients (more on those below!) that can eliminate acne-causing bacteria.
+Developing a sound routine for acne means using the best cleanser for acne, and introducing the right ingredients (more on those below!) that can eliminate acne-causing bacteria.
 At the same time, Dr. Ejikeme also advises focusing on treating inflammation as part of your skincare routine, as this is a big part of the skin condition as well.

 “For bacteria to turn into acne, it must spark inflammation,” she explains.
 “This inflammation is the body's response to the presence of the bacteria, and it sends cells to get rid of the bacteria, causing the skin to become inflamed with redness, pain, and puss.
 For this reason, the inflammation, as well as the bacteria, must be addressed.”